ally-n/tomo-takehome/README.md

 - Add an Input(s) and "search" button above the spice list.
 DONE
 - Filter the spice list to the matching spices upon search.
 DONE
 - CSS styling for home page to match the mock provided in /public/mock.png DONE
 - One unit test (sample provided).
-DONE (but could add another one)
+DONE
-- One new "feature" or "refactor" that shows what you consider to be your FE strengths (css, js, etc) \*\*Recipes that use those spices?
+- One new "feature" or "refactor" that shows what you consider to be your FE strengths (css, js, etc) 1-EMOJIS FOR HEAT, 2-RECIPES WIP
 - Bonus: responsive styling for the spice list page to enable mobile users to enjoy tomo-spice!
 DONE
 - Extra Bonus: Add a form to accept a "new blend", this should include a name, description, heat, color, price.
 As well as the option to select any number of spices to add to the blend.